Paul Bahoken

-Paul Bahoken (7 July 1955) is a Cameroonian former professional footballer.
-He competed for the Cameroon national team at the 1982 FIFA World Cup as a forward.
+Paul Bahoken (born 7 July 1955) is a Cameroonian former professional footballer who played as a forward.
+He competed for the Cameroon national team at the 1982 FIFA World Cup.
 At club level he played in France for Troyes AC, AS Cannes, Valenciennes, Olympique Alès, and Stade Raphaëlois.

 Personal life

 Bahoken's son, Stéphane Bahoken, is also a professional footballer and international for the Cameroon national team.